 If I could create the perfect hotel it would look something like Sol y Luna Lodge & Spa.
 This bougainvillea-filled finca sits against a backdrop of Andean peaks and big blue skies and offers real luxury in an absolutely stunning setting.
 The location also makes for a brilliant base for exploring the many Incan wonders of the Sacred Valley.
 As for the kids, they fell in love with the resident horses and the horse show that marked the beginning and end of every lunch.

-We loved the Wayra Restaurant in the Sol y Luna hotel and I would highly recommend it to anyone visiting the Sacred Valley, even if you are staying elsewhere.
+We loved the Wayra Restaurant in the Sol y Luna hotel and highly recommend it to anyone visiting the Sacred Valley, even if staying elsewhere.

 Wayra, meaning ‘ranch’, is located near the stables at the far end of the hotel property.
 It serves tasty local dishes such as trout carpaccio cooked with airampo (a local cactus seed) and served with cushuro (lake seaweed), avocado cream and tumbo gravy.
 We ate extremely well!

-The highlight for our children, however, was not so much the food but the daily horse show that was performed before and after lunch.
-Four elegant horsemen in white ponchos and wide-brimmed sombreros enter the arena on their light-footed steeds to the beat of Marinera, one of Peru’s best-known dances.
-At the end of lunch, guests are invited to try a lap themselves.
+The highlight for our children, however, was not so much the food.
+Rather, they delighted in the daily horse show performed before and after lunch.
+Four elegant horsemen in white ponchos and wide-brimmed sombreros enter the arena on their light-footed steeds to the beat of one of Peru’s best-known dances: the Marinera.
+At the end of lunch, guests have the chance to try a lap themselves.
 My kids were quick to jump on board!